TAAPArthur/amt/CONTRIBUTING.md

 * HiDive (Anime; type 2)
 * MyAnimeList (Tracker)

 Other servers are welcome.
-All the code must run
+All the code must run on Linux.
 If there is a dedicated tool that has the desired functionality, it doesn't have to be re-implemented.
 The Server class could be a wrapper around it.
 However, I haven't yet seen tools that are both minimal and match the interface, so there have been a lot of rewrites from similar project.

 ## Can Provider X be added?